August Mongol Derby Day 9: When it rains, it pours

 Jessica Di Pasquale (JDP) and Brittany Hook (BHO) made it into HS27, feeling good and ready to smash across the line in the morning.
 JDP provided some entertainment for those at HS25 earlier in the day, where emptying her boots produced a small reservoir.
 BHO is at this stage just pleased to remain in the race after suffering bouts of norovirus and hypothermia, but somehow managing to avoid the blood wagon.
 Tough cookie.

-Some riders had a particularly hard time of it, and elected to join Adventure Class to skip ahead a few legs to ride across the finish tomorrow: Carla Rasdall (CRA), Stefanie Buettner (SBU), Shandie Johnson (SJO) and Joyce Bergsma (JBE) decided to join Adventure Class and catch a ride to the finish line having ridden out from HS22 this morning.
+Some riders had a particularly hard time of it, and elected to join Adventure Class to skip ahead a few legs to ride across the finish tomorrow: Carla Rasdall (CRA), Stefanie Buettner (SBU), Shandie Johnson (SJO) and Joyce Bergsma (JBE) will catch a ride to the finish line having ridden out from HS22 this morning.

 We’ll be back tomorrow to round up the action as the remaining August 2022 Mongol Derby riders hoof it across the line.